8 Ways to Increase Customer Retention with Email Automation

 No matter how your emails are written, designed, or deployed, retention will only occur if your customers believe they are receiving something of value to them.
 If your content isn’t relevant or your emails aren’t personalized to their situation you run a high risk of them unsubscribing or identifying you as spam.

 Long term retention happens when customers are satisfied with the entire journey of your relationship: from opt-in to post-sale.
 It’s about the relationship you create with your customers.
 Don’t abandon them after a purchase.
 Send them articles and videos of informative content you think they will find valuable.
 This is especially effective if the content is related to products they purchased.
 Show them new uses for the product or trouble-shooting advice.
 If they know you are interested in a long term relationship, they will be too.
+Good example of proper education e-mails is family money magazine and their newsletter.

 Using email marketing only for acquisition purposes is not tapping the true potential of the platform.
 With proper planning and strategy, email marketing will not only help you acquire prospects, but also keep your customers coming back for years to come.
 Let your honesty and value shine through all contact with your customers and they will repay you with loyalty.